You can refer families to our services. Or you can refer yourself

 We have agreed to provide a shared referral pathway, The aim of the partnership is that families who are referred will be assessed and offered support that meets their needs as soon as possible.
 This will prevent duplication of referrals and streamline the referral process.
 Enabling us to allocate the right resource from the range that we collectively offer, at the right time.

-NHS professionals wishing to refer families, please use the form in the grey boxes at the base of this page.
-We have an NHS secure email: email@example.com
+NHS professionals wishing to refer families, please use the form in the grey boxes at the base of this page and return it by our NHS secure email: email@example.com

 Referral form is a the bottom of this page